Apple-Cheddar Stuffed Chicken with Apple-Dijon Pan Sauce is a luscious, fall-inspired dinner recipe that comes together in minutes.

-Chicken breasts are stuffed with a fresh apple, cheddar, and herb stuffing then pan fried and roasted quickly in the oven, and then topped with a luscious, 5 minute apple-dijon pan sauce.
-It’s insanely delicious.
-You’re going to want to make this dish ASAP!
+Chicken breasts are stuffed with a fresh apple, cheddar, and herb mixture then pan fried and roasted in the oven to finish cooking through.
+While the chicken’s in the oven, the pan drippings are combined with a few fridge and pantry staples to create a luscious, spoon-drink-worthy pan sauce.

-Start by cutting pockets into 4 chicken breasts.
+Start by cutting pockets into chicken breasts.
 Using a sharp knife, cut into the chicken horizontally being careful not to cut all the way through.
-My chicken breasts were a tiiiiiiny bit frozen in the center which helped with this step, actually!

-Next combine 1/4 cup flour (I used brown rice flour,) a pinch of dried thyme, and lots of salt and pepper in a shallow dish.
-Dunk both sides of the chicken into the mixture then tap any excess off.
-This step not only gives the chicken a nice coating on the outside, but it also helps thicken the apple-dijon pan sauce.
+Dredge both sides of the chicken into the mixture then tap any excess off.
+This step not only gives the chicken a nice coating on the outside, but also helps thicken the apple-dijon pan sauce.

 Whisk to combine then let the sauce boil until thickened and reduced, about 5 minutes.
 Taste then add salt and pepper if necessary.